T’was the night after Thanksgiving, when all through the town,

 We loaded happy kids and a beautiful Christmas tree,

-If you get a chance, leave Black Friday mayhem behind,
+If you get a chance, leave Black Friday troubles behind,

-It’s only $5 to park and to ride, I bet you won’t mind.
+It’s only 20 per family to get in, I bet you won’t mind.

 Oh, the name of the fest is the Holiday Heritage Faire.

-We hope to see you and the whole family there!
+We hope to see you and your whole family there!